Grain & carbohydrate is making your chihuahua fat!

 Obviously, you can’t see leaky gut syndrome, but chances are that you will be seeing the result in the form of:

 - ear infections

 - swollen joints

 So, if your chihuahua is suffering from continual scratching, paw licking or ear infections the chances are the grain and carbohydrate in his diet is causing an allergy or yeast infection.

 If your chihuahua is not showing any visible signs of intolerance to grain or starch, don’t relaxed and assume everything is OK.
 Feeding grain and carbs will be putting your dog’s liver and organs under strain laying the foundations for future serious illness.

-The fact is your cute little chihuahua is a carnivore not an omnivore or herbivore.
+Pet food manufacturers like to tell you that dogs are omnivores but the fact is your cute little chihuahua is a carnivore not an omnivore or herbivore.
 If you are not sure what the difference is:

 Carnivores eat meat and have sharp pointy teeth for tearing and eating flesh, no flat molars for grinding plant matter.